JFLPardal/Stardewlike/README.md

  * [ ] UI showing the player's inventory
  * [ ] UI showing the current held item

- ### Interactables (Entities that the World or Player can have on his Inventory like Tools and Seeds)
- * [x] Seeds can be added to the map if there is nothing on that tile
- * [ ] Seeds grow to Plants after some time has passed and they have been watered
- * [ ] Plants can be picked up and are added to player's inventory
+ ### Items
  * [x] Hoe can destroy Seeds that are on a given tile of the map
  * [ ] Watering Can will water Seeds that will make them grow when a day is over
+ * [x] Seed Pack that can be added to the map if there is nothing on that tile

+ ### Interactables (Entities that the World has that the Player can interact with like Seeds, Bed...)
+ * [ ] Seeds grow to Plants after the day is over and they have been watered
+ * [ ] Plants can be picked up and are added to player's inventory
+ * [ ] Bed that will finish the day, starting a new one

 ### Tilemap
  * [x] Tilemap is drawn